 3. As I said, these folders are system folders.
 So, click on the button “Clean up system files” button appearing at the bottom.

 4. The above action will scan your system again for all the files that you can clean from your system.

-5. When prompted for confirmation, click on on the “Delete” button to delete $WINDOWS.~BT and $WINDOWS.~WS folders.
+7. When prompted for confirmation, click on on the “Delete” button to delete $WINDOWS.~BT and $WINDOWS.~WS folders.

-That's it.
-It is that simple.
-When you encounter these folders again after upgrading Windows, follow the same procedure to delete them.
-Also, do you know that you can move downloads folder in Windows to other partition or disk to free up even more space?
+I hope that helps.
+If you are stuck or need some help, comment below and I will try to help as much as possible.
+Also, do you know that you can move the downloads folder in Windows to other partition or disk to free up even more space?
 Check it out to learn how to do it.